-There is a lot of work that goes into negotiating an insurance settlement and trying a personal injury lawsuit.
-After you have been in a car accident, taking on this time-consuming work may be the last thing you want to do, assuming you're able.
+A lot of work goes into negotiating an insurance settlement, not to mention trying a personal injury lawsuit.
+After you've been in a car accident, taking on this time-consuming work might be the last thing you want to do, assuming you're able.
 Handing things over to an experienced lawyer can take a lot of worry away.

-Whereas this may be your first time dealing with the ins and outs of an accident claim, injury attorneys have dealt with all manner of claims and a variety of insurance companies.
+Whereas this may be your first time dealing with the ins and outs of an accident claim, injury attorneys have dealt with all manner of claims and have faced the gamut of insurance company tactics.
 They have experience obtaining the necessary evidence to support your claim, including gathering police reports, witness statements, medical records and bills, and employment and lost wage information.

 Your attorney will also be able to organize the evidence and prepare a settlement demand letter for the insurance company.
 If you are unable to settle your accident case, your attorney can take care of filing the necessary paperwork to start a court case and can deal with the defense attorneys on your behalf.
-Having someone knowledgeable handling the hard work of your case eases the burden on you, which is especially important if you have been seriously injured and are trying to recover from your injuries.
+Having a seasoned professional navigate the day to day work of your case eases the burden on you so that you can focus on recovering from your injuries.

-Perhaps the most important way an attorney can help you with your car accident case is by being your advocate.
-This means that your attorney acts on your behalf and with your best interests in mind at every stage of the claim process.
-Whether it's dealing with a car insurance company or presenting your case to a judge or jury, your attorney will be your champion before the judge, jury and other attorneys, making sure that your side of the story is heard and that you are compensated for all of your losses.
+Perhaps the most important role a car accident attorney plays is that of advocate.
+This means acting on your behalf and with your best interests in mind at every stage of the claim process.
+Whether it's dealing with a car insurance company or presenting your case to a judge or jury, your attorney will be your champion, making sure your side of the story is heard and that you are compensated for all of your losses.